microsoft/finops-toolkit/docs/_docs/framework/capabilities/understand/allocation.md

       _Before you enable Cost Management cost allocation, please note that you will no longer be able to quantify cost savings because Cost Management does not share on-demand prices and cost when cost allocation is enabled.
 Support for on-demand prices/cost with cost allocation is in the backlog but there is no ETA from the Cost Management team._
     </blockquote>

-  - Use [cost allocation rules in Microsoft Cost Management](https://learn.microsoft.com/azure/cost-management-billing/costs/allocate-costs) to redistribute shared costs based on static percentages or compute, network, or storage costs.
+  - Use [Cost allocation rules in Microsoft Cost Management](https://learn.microsoft.com/azure/cost-management-billing/costs/allocate-costs) to redistribute shared costs based on static percentages or compute, network, or storage costs.
   - Consider [grouping related resources together with the "cm-resource-parent" tag](https://learn.microsoft.com/azure/cost-management-billing/costs/group-filter#group-related-resources-in-the-resources-view) to view costs together in Cost analysis.
   - Distribute responsibility for any remaining change to scale out and drive efficiencies.
   - Make note of any unallocated costs or costs that should be split but couldn't be.
 Consider the importance of full allocation compared to other efforts and prioritize accordingly.
 As a simple option, you may be able to split costs in your reporting layer.